mouadayoub1971/Ai-agent/README.md

 ## Executive Summary

 This article explores the architecture of a sophisticated AI Assistant application that combines modern web technologies with advanced AI orchestration and enterprise-grade security.
-Built on Next.js 15 and powered by LangChain with Claude 3.5 Sonnet, the system features revolutionary MCP (Model Context Protocol) integration for Gmail and Google Drive, all deployed through a comprehensive DevSecOps pipeline.
+Built on Next.js 15 and powered by LangChain with ChatGpt 5 Sonnet, the system features revolutionary MCP (Model Context Protocol) integration for Gmail and Google Drive, all deployed through a comprehensive DevSecOps pipeline.

 ## 🎯 System Architecture Overview